-For the same reasons, also the supporting studies no 4 to 7 on (xylenes and 4-ethylbenzene) sulphonates cannot be used to adapt the information requirement for ready biodegradability according to Annex XI, Section 1.5. of the REACH Regulation.
+For the same reasons, also the supporting studies no 4 to 7 on (xylenes and 4ethylbenzene) sulphonates cannot be used to adapt the information requirement for ready biodegradability according to Annex XI, Section 1.5. of the REACH Regulation.
 Furthermore, as described below, studies no 4 to 7 do not provide the information required by Annex VII, Section 9.2.1.1., because the information reported is insufficient to make an independent assessment of the study (study no 5), or they are not adequate (studies no 4, 6-7).

-Regarding the supporting studies no 2 and 3 on the registered substance as described below, they do not provide the information required by Annex VII, Section 9.2.1.1., because the information reported is insufficient to make an independent assessment of the study (study no 2), or they are not adequate (study no 3).
+Regarding the supporting studies no 2 and 3 on sodium cumene sulphonate, ECHA accepts read-across between the sodium salt of cumene sulphonic acid and the registered substance (potassium salt) provided that the source study is adequate and reliable for the endpoint concerned.
+However, as described below, studies no 2 and 3 do not provide the information required by Annex VII, Section 9.2.1.1., because the information reported is insufficient to make an independent assessment of the study (study no 2), or they are not adequate (study no 3).